 Giraffes still inhabit 21 countries in Africa, but swaths of their habitat are being repurposed for human use, especially agriculture.
 Even in places where their native grasslands remain intact, fragmentation caused by development elsewhere can restrict their range and hinder genetic diversity, while climate change can encourage lengthy droughts that may compound other pressures.
 And beyond their rapidly changing environment — which lead desperate giraffes to feed on farmers' crops, making them seem like pests to local communities — the animals are also increasingly threatened by poaching.

 Humans have a long history of hunting giraffes, seeking food as well as thick, durable skin to make clothing and other items.
-But a belief that giraffe brains and bone marrow can cure HIV has recently gained traction in Tanzania, reportedly pushing prices for a head or bones as high as $140 per piece.
+But a belief that giraffe brains and bone marrow can cure HIV has gained traction in Tanzania, reportedly pushing prices for a head or bones as high as $140 per piece.
 And since giraffes are relatively easy for humans to kill, often with a single gunshot, they've also become a popular source of food and extra income among Africa's growing hordes of elephant poachers.

 When humans do stick out their necks for giraffes, however, there's evidence it can quickly improve the animals' fortunes.
 The West African giraffe, for example, was pushed to the brink of extinction in the 1990s by human population growth and a series of droughts.
 Down to just 50 individuals in 1996, the subspecies won legal protection from the government of Niger, helping it rebound to 250 individuals in 2010.
 Conservationists have also worked with villages in Niger to plant 5,300 acacia trees since 2012, reducing the need for giraffes to raid crops.
-Although their recovery remains fragile, Niger is now home to about 400 wild West African giraffes, an increase of 60 percent in just four years.